Uomi-network/uomi-staking-farm/README.md

 ## Introduction

-Uomi Network is a staking platform for the Uomi token, designed to incentivize token holders to actively participate in the network and earn rewards.
+Uomi Network farm Smart Contract.
 This project is built using HardHat, and the smart contract is written in Solidity.

 ## Features